Farhan-Ahmed-Netsmartz/Stable-Kanban-IP_Address/README.md

 8. Now run the compose file: docker-compose up -d
 9. This will recreate the images that are changed and run them.
 10. Now the changes are reflecting on the browser.

+## -------------------------------
+You have to create credentials in jenkins to use sshagent and pass the id of the vm credentials to the jenkins file.